openplanetary/openplanetary.github.io/_posts/2017-03-29-openplanetary-at-LPSC.md

 ---
 layout:     post
-title:      "Openplanetary is back from the LPSC 2017 and we have some things to tell you"
+title:      "OpenPlanetary is back from the LPSC 2017 and we have some things to tell you"
 subtitle:
 author:     ramiromf
 header-img:
 category: Community
-tags: [GIS, Openplanetary, open-source, webGIS, LPSC2017]
+tags: [GIS, OpenPlanetary, open-source, webGIS, LPSC2017]
 slack_channel: general
 image:
 ---

-# Openplanetary is back from the LPSC 2017 and we have some things to tell you
+# OpenPlanetary is back from the LPSC 2017 and we have some things to tell you

-This is not the first [Lunar and Planetary Science Conference (LPSC)](http://www.hou.usra.edu/meetings/lpsc2017/) held after the foundation of Openplanetary, but probably the first LPSC were we tried to promote and spread the Openplanetary philosophy.
+This is not the first [Lunar and Planetary Science Conference (LPSC)](http://www.hou.usra.edu/meetings/lpsc2017/) held after the foundation of OpenPlanetary, but probably the first LPSC were we tried to promote and spread the OpenPlanetary philosophy.
 I think we should take the opportunity to see how was it, the health of the planetary open-source community and what should we do for future conferences and next year's LPSC.
 Overall, there was a quite significant presence of GIS, data analysis and planetary mapping presentations and posters.
 Five specific sessions about open-source data analysis and mapping were held at LPSC this year: an oral session, one discussion session and 3 poster sessions.

 ## Oral session : PLANETARY SPATIAL DATA INFRASTRUCTURE I: ENABLING EXPLORATION AND RESEARCH ACROSS THE SOLAR SYSTEM
 It was really good to have a dedicated session the first day of the conference.
 Quite a big crowd joined the session.
 We had the opportunity to see 9 talks from different topics.
 The talks can be divided in 3 groups: